RASP Program Buying Guide (2026) | How to Choose the Best Ranger Prep Program

 A generic tactical plan may improve overall fitness, but RASP preparation needs a stronger land-performance bias.

-This is one reason Combat Fitness PRO stands out.
-It includes SOF-LAND, which is the most directly aligned option in the Combat Fitness ecosystem for land-based special operations preparation.
-It is a better fit for RASP-style goals than broader tactical programming alone.
+This is one reason Combat Fitness PRO stands out among RASP training programs.
+It includes SOF-LAND, the most directly aligned land-based pipeline in our ecosystem and the closest structural match to RASP selection demands.
+For athletes targeting Ranger selection specifically, SOF-LAND inside Combat Fitness PRO is the better fit than broader tactical programming bolted onto Ranger-style goals.

-Step 2: Running and Rucking Must Sit at the Center of the Program
+Step 2: Running and Rucking Must Anchor Any Serious Ranger Prep Program

 A quality Ranger prep program should treat running and rucking as central, not optional.
 Army recruiting materials explicitly highlight the importance of fast running and loaded movement, and official Regiment materials describe the ruck march and field skills as part of RASP’s core selection process.